addr2data/webinar-01/README.rst

 - It will add an ingress rule to **webinar-01-sg-web-private** that allows **SSH** traffic from **10.0.0.0/16** and **10.2.0.0/16**

-- It will launch a single instance on using the following parameters:
+- It will launch a single instance, using the following parameters:

 	+ AMI: **base_webserver** (previously saved image - on boot, a simple web server starts on port 5000)